RandomsCTF/write-ups/Hack.lu CTF 2015/Dr. Bob [forensics] (150)/README.md

 Keyfind progress: 100%
 ```

 Simple as that.
 The key we've recovered is a master key: we can easily set a new passphrase with it.
-We'll reboot the box and log in as root the same way we'd start recovering a lost password: by appending `init=/bin/bash` to the Grub boot entry.
+We'll reset the root password first: boot by appending `init=/bin/bash` to the Grub entry.

 ![](grub.png?raw=true)

-Remove the root password from `/etc/shadow` and boot into the VM ignoring the passphrase prompt.
+Remove the root password from `/etc/shadow`, reboot, load the OS ignoring the encrypted drive passphrase prompt.
 Almost done: now we just need to write our master key to a file and use it to set a new passphrase.

 ```
 # echo 1fab015c1e3df9eac8728f65d3d16646 | xxd -r -p > key